ci-fairy - a CLI tool¶

 Authentication is handled automatically through the $CI_JOB_TOKEN

-tool is called outside a CI
+environment variable.
+Where the ci-fairy tool is called outside a CI

-argument to provide the path to a file
+job, use the --authfile argument to provide the path to a file

 containing the value of a GitLab private token with ‘api’ access.

-For example, if your private token has the value abcd1234XYZ
+For example, if your private token has the value abcd1234XYZ,

 authentication can be performed like this: